flutter/flutter/README.md

 library that underpins Chrome and Android: [Skia].
 We architected Flutter to support glitch-free, jank-free graphics at the native speed of your device.
-Flutter code is powered by the world-class [Dart platform], which enables compilation to 32-bit and 64-bit ARM machine code for iOS and Android, as well as JavaScript for the web and Intel x64 for desktop devices.
+Flutter code is powered by the world-class [Dart platform], which enables compilation of 32-bit and 64-bit ARM machine code for iOS and Android, as well as JavaScript for the web and Intel x64 for desktop devices.

 <p align="center"><img src="https://github.com/flutter/website/blob/main/src/assets/images/docs/homepage/dart-diagram-small.png?raw=true" alt="Dart diagram"></p>